vladfilimon/vladfilimon.github.io/_posts/2020-05-28-Solidity-ERC20-Short-Address-Attack.md

 ``
 0x90b98a11
 00000000000000000000000062bec9abe373123b9b635b75608f94eb86441600
-00000000000000000000000000000000000000000000000000000000000002??
+00000000000000000000000000000000000000000000000000000000000001??
 ``

 Where evm would supply the ?? with zeros.
-So, as one byte has shifted to the left, the amount that would actually get passed to the call would be 2 << 8 = 512
+But the amount ins an unsigned 256 integer.
+So, as one byte has shifted to the left, the amount that would actually get passed to the call would be 1 << 8 = 256 WEI.

 ## Why ERC20
 Basically, if address would have been the final parameter, instead of amount, the exploit would not have worked.
-Basically any [ERC20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md)  tocken is succeptible to this vulnerability because of the order in which parameters are defined.
+Basically any token that implements the [ERC20 interface](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) is, in theory, succeptible to this vulnerability, because of the order in which parameters are defined in the interface:
 ```
 function transfer(address _to, uint256 _value) public returns (bool success)
 ```
+If the order of the parameters would have been switched, the extra zeros would have been added to the address, in which case it would not have made any difference.

 ## How can the exploit be performed?
 1. The attacker has to control an address ending with a trailing 0.
 2. Use the above address to send an amount of X to an exchange wallet that does not validate eth addresses correctly.